Shelagh-Lewins/twisted-threads-2/README.md

 TEST_WATCH=1 meteor test --driver-package meteortesting:mocha
 ```

-Testing covers only server methods and publications.
+Testing covers server methods and publications.
 The client tests in ```imports/main.test.js``` are just there as examples.

 # Features